sumanfrappe/airplane_mode/README.md

 ## Airplane app

-this app is for demo
+this app is for learning purpose

 #### License